benlyonsw/Week-2-Debugging-blyonsw/README.md

 These include just two RMarkdown files

-1. ChatGPT output - A Rmd produced as a collaboration with ChatGPT, that was recorded for the videos (link here soon).
+1. 1_raw_gpt_output.Rmd - A Rmd produced as a collaboration with ChatGPT, that was recorded for the videos (link here soon).

-2. Debug_Assignment - A Rmd with intentionally broken chunks of code.
+2. 2_debug_existing_code.Rmd - A Rmd with intentionally broken chunks of code.

+3. 3_debugging_ChatGPT.Rmd

 # Contributing